makeandbuild/vessl/README.md

 This framework is an extension of the spring jdbc implementation.  it provided the following services:
 * makes use of jpa annotations in your model class.
-See User.java as an example
+See [User](./src/test/java/integration/com/makeandbuild/vessl/persistence/User.java) as an example
-* can use the simplified ReflectionBasedJdbcMapper to easily create your DAOs.
+* can use the simplified [ReflectionBasedJdbcMapper](./src/main/java/com/makeandbuild/vessl/persistence/jdbc/ReflectionBasedJdbcMapper.java) to easily create your DAOs.
 This supports all sorts of types including Date, Integer, Long, Enums (as string column mappings), String.
-See UserDaoImpl as an example
+See UserDaoImpl](./src/test/java/integration/com/makeandbuild/vessl/persistence/UserDaoImpl.java) as an example
 * if you dont want the overhead of Reflection you can create those implementations as well

 The BaseDao has a lot of built in methods including